 Boehm at Home

-This is Boehm at Home’s reproduction ‘Hydrangea Blue Wave’ which is 6.5″ tall not including the 1″ thick stand.
+This is Boehm at Home’s 2005 reproduction ‘Hydrangea Blue Wave’ which is 6.5″ tall not including the 1″ thick stand.
 Two sellers stated that some of the flowers “are on wires which makes them moveable”…a rather odd feature!
-Although usually described as “porcelain” these are resin (the so-called “cold cast porcelain” bugaboo again) and you can see in the closeup photo of the flowers how the florets were simply cast from a mold rather than hand-formed as in the actual porcelain originals.
+Although sometimes described as “porcelain” it is possible that these are resin (the so-called “cold cast porcelain” bugaboo again) and you can see in the closeup photo of the flowers how the florets were simply cast from a mold rather than hand-formed as in the actual porcelain originals.
 I see no evidence of “wires” in this photo, however.

-This is the actual Connoisseur of Malvern Hydrangea ‘Blue Wave’ for comparison.
+This is the actual Connoisseur of Malvern fine bone porcelain Hydrangea ‘Blue Wave’ for comparison.

-Turning to the animal kingdom we have Boehm at Home’s copy of Chris Ashenden’s magnificent cheetah, again sold by the mass marketer as ‘Duma Duma’.
+Turning to the animal kingdom we have Boehm at Home’s 2005 copy of Chris Ashenden’s magnificent cheetah, again sold by the mass marketer as ‘Duma Duma’.
 Sellers cited the size as 12.5″ long and 7.5″ high, which seems rather small.
 It retailed for $129.99 while in production.
-Again, resin masquerading as “porcelain” in advertisements.

 And lastly we have our old friend ‘Crimson Spring’ but this time in the Boehm at Home version which is variously described as either 8″ or 9″ high including the wood stand.
 Notice that these were made in China rather than Malaysia, and the copyright (ha!) date of 2005.

-The other Boehm at Home bird and/or flower pieces from the same era do not seem to have been from Connoisseur original molds, at least not when compared to studies currently in the archive.
+The other Boehm at Home bird and/or flower pieces from the same era do not seem to have been from Connoisseur of Malvern molds, at least not when compared to studies currently in the archive.
 However, that may change as the Archive database grows!
-The other known B-at-H pieces were a nightingale, a purple finch, a hummingbird (not a match for either of the Connoisseur hummer studies), a magnolia and a stag.
+The other known B-at-H pieces were a nightingale, a purple finch, a hummingbird (not a match for either of the Connoisseur hummer studies), a magnolia, an eagle and a stag.
 I would not be surprised if some or all of those pieces also turn out to be reproductions of designs created by former porcelain studios decades earlier.

-The story of the fourth Boehm at Home/Connoisseur reproduction will be told in a separate post.
+The story of the fourth Boehm at Home/Connoisseur reproduction is related in this post.

 Images of ©Connoisseur of Malvern porcelain sculptures are provided for informational and educational purposes only, not for reproduction, resale or advertising.
 All photographs are copyrighted by their owner (if known) as indicated via watermark.